-Across the United States, particularly in the warmer zones, gardeners swear by planting on Good Friday — or at least during the week of the holiday.
+Across the United States, particularly in the warmer zones, gardeners swear that Good Friday is a good day to plant — or at least during the week of the holiday.
 Our readers, especially those in the South, comment on our web site each year that their ancestors have been following this tradition for years with great success, and passed down the practice to them.

-When you look deeper into the tradition of Good Friday gardening, the first thing you’ll notice is that the tradition varies widely depending on your region.
+When you look deeper into the tradition of Good Friday being a good day to plant your garden, the first thing you’ll notice is that the tradition varies widely depending on your region.
 And it seems it may have originated in Ireland.